tupol/spark-utils/docs/data-source.md

 `csv`, `jdbc`...

 The framework is composed of two main traits:
-- `DataSource`, which is created based on a `FileSourceConfiguration` class and provides one main function:
+- `DataSource`, which is created based on a `DataSourceConfiguration` class and provides one main function:
     `def read(implicit spark: SparkSession): DataFrame`
 - `DataSourceConfiguration`: a marker trait to define `DataSource` configuration classes